cozis/website-stuff/000_getting_started.md

 # Building web apps from scratch - Getting Started - Part 0

 In the past few years, I had some fun studying how web apps are built from the ground up.
-It's been a great journey so I decided to share what I learned by making a series of posts showing how one can build a web app from scratch.
+It's been a great journey, so I decided to share what I learned by making a series of posts showing how one can build a web app from scratch.
 We will build a simple social network featuring posting articles and following other users.
 If you follow along, by the end you'll have a fully functional website ready for real users!

 <br/>
 <br/>